sanger-pathogens/rvi-viral-metagenomics-pipeline/README.md

 Nextflow trace and other files describing the execution of the pipeline per sample and per process will be written in the `results/pipeline_info/` directory by default.

 The exit codes returned by the processes as reported in the trace file can help understand what may have caused some process failures.
-In particular, this pipeline catches errors from Kraken2, Bracken, metaSPAdes and inStrain that are due to no reads or too few reads being present in the input reads files; in these case, the process will fail but exit with an error code 7.
+In particular, this pipeline catches errors from Kraken2, Bracken, metaSPAdes and inStrain that are due to no reads or too few reads being present in the input reads files; in these cases, the process will fail but exit with an error code 7.

 Custom error codes:
 - 7: no reads or too few reads in input